Chart Color Schemes

 Loganholme's health metrics are close to national benchmarks.

-The level of common health conditions among its general population is somewhat typical but higher than the nation's average among older cohorts.
-Approximately 51% (~6,390 people) of Loganholme's total population has private health cover, which is relatively low compared to other areas.
-Mental health issues and asthma are the most common medical conditions in Loganholme, impacting 9.3 and 8.8% of residents respectively.
-A total of 68.4% of residents declared themselves completely clear of medical ailments, compared to 66.8% across Greater Brisbane.
-Loganholme has 12.9% (1,630 people) of its residents aged 65 and over, which is lower than the 16.7% in Greater Brisbane.
-Health outcomes among seniors require more attention than those of the broader population.
+Common health conditions among its general population are somewhat typical but higher than the national average for older cohorts.
+Approximately 51% of Loganholme's total population (~6,390 people) has private health cover, which is relatively low.
+The most common medical conditions in the area are mental health issues and asthma, affecting 9.3% and 8.8% of residents respectively.
+68.4% of residents declare themselves completely clear of medical ailments, compared to 66.8% across Greater Brisbane.
+Loganholme has 12.9% of residents aged 65 and over (1,630 people), which is lower than the 16.7% in Greater Brisbane.
+Health outcomes among seniors require more attention than those for the broader population.

 Frequently Asked Questions - Health